obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 ---
-title: Build a Visual Regression Test for UI Components using Playwright
+title: Build a Visual Regression Test System for Components using Playwright
 description: How to create your own DIY visual regression system for your web application?
 Here’s how to do it with Playwright, rollup and GitHub actions.
 author: yonatankra